Jadude/fAve-app/README.md

 After following the steps above, the fAve project should be ready to use on your device!

+> [!TIP]
-*If any problems or questions arise during installation, don't hesitate to contact me.
+> If any problems or questions arise during installation, don't hesitate to contact me.
 I will be happy to help!*